top of page

 Intermittent Fasting for Men Over 40: Is it right for you?

-If you’re a man over 40, there's a pretty good chance that you’ve been struggling to lose weight despite your best efforts.
+If you’re a guy over 40, there's a pretty good chance that you’ve been struggling to lose weight despite your best efforts.
 Weight gain is one of those things that creeps up on most older guys starting in their late twenties.
 A corollary of weight gain is the desire to lose belly fat.

 There are a lot of factors influencing weight gain for older guys: changes in metabolism, activity level, hormones, and more.